Short and Sweet Busan

 Heaundae Beach Busan

-After spending some time watching people surf, I tried to find my way back to a point I recognized.
+After spending some time watching people surf, I tried to find my way back to a point I recognised.
 But then, I began to see signs pointing towards Haedong Yonggungsa Temple.
 So I followed them instead…

 Haedong Yonggungsa Temple Busan